Compling2-Spring2022-SBU/main/README.md

 ## Class Log

+### Wed 24 Feb 2021

+- We studied Suffix Substitution Closure for Strictly k-local languages.
+-

 ### Mon 22 Feb 2021

 - We studied the Figure 4.2 on page 64 of Graf's notes and came to understand it.
-- We studied Suffix Substitution Closure for Strictly k-local languages.
 - For a succinct review on SL_k, read up to section 2.2 pages 329-334 in [Rogers and Pullum 2011](readings/Rogers-Pullum-2011.pdf)

 ### Fri 19 Feb 2021